TRP Toppers (Online): Sanjivani 2 Makes Maiden Entry In Top 5 List; Yeh Un Dinon Ki Baat Hai Drops

 6. Kundali Bhagya

-7. Bepanah Pyarr
+7. Bepanah Pyaarr

 8. Kulfi Kumar Bajewala